-The following table presents the number of outstanding options, warrants and rights granted to participants by the Company under its equity compensation plans, as well as the number of securities remaining available for future issuance under these plans as of December 31, 2020.
+The following table presents the number of outstanding options, warrants and rights granted to participants by the Company under its equity compensation plans, as well as the number of securities remaining available for future issuance under these plans as of December 31, 2021.
 The table provides this information separately for equity compensation plans that have and have not been approved by security holders.
-Additional information regarding stock incentive plans is presented in Note 17 to the Consolidated Financial Statements for the year ending December 31, 2020.
+Additional information regarding stock incentive plans is presented in Note 16 to the Consolidated Financial Statements for the year ending December 31, 2021.

-(a) Number of securities to be issued upon exercise of Wo a exer (c) Number of securities remaining available for future issuance under equity compensation Plan Category outstanding options, warrants and rights o war itstanding ptions, rants and rights plans (excluding securities reflected in column (a)) Equity compensation plans approved by shareholders (1) 1,914,250 \$ 7.29 905,483 Equity compensation plans not approved by shareholders Total 1,914,250 \$ 7.29 905,483
+(a) Number of securities to be issued upon exercise of outstanding options, warrants and (b) Weighted- average exercise price of outstanding options, warrants and (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Plan Category rights rights column (a)) Equity compensation plans approved by shareholders (1) 2,113,653 \$ 7.67 677,275 Equity compensation plans not approved by shareholders Total 2,113,653 \$ 7.67 677,275

-(1) Column (a) includes outstanding stock options granted under the Bridgewater Bancshares, Inc. 2019 Equity Incentive Plan, the Bridgewater Bancshares, Inc. 2017 Combined Incentive and Non-Statutory Stock Option Plan, the Bridgewater Bancshares, Inc. 2012 Combined Incentive and Non-Statutory Stock Option Plan and the Bridgewater Bancshares, Inc. 2005 Combined Incentive and Non-Statutory Stock Option Plan.
-Column (c) includes 30,000, 313,600 and 561,883 shares remaining available for future issuance under the Bridgewater Bancshares, Inc. 2012 Combined Incentive and Non-Statutory Stock Option Plan, the Bridgewater Bancshares, Inc. 2017 Combined Incentive and Non-Statutory Stock Option Plan and the Bridgewater Bancshares, Inc. 2019 Equity Incentive Plan, respectively.
+(1) Column (a) includes outstanding stock options granted under the Bridgewater Bancshares, Inc. 2019 Equity Incentive Plan, the Bridgewater Bancshares, Inc. 2017 Combined Incentive and Non-Statutory Stock Option Plan and the Bridgewater Bancshares, Inc. 2005 Combined Incentive and Non-Statutory Stock Option Plan and the Bridgewater Bancshares, Inc. 2005 Combined Incentive and Non-Statutory Stock Option Plan.
+This column also includes unvested restricted stock units granted under the Bridgewater Bancshares, Inc. 2019 Equity Incentive Plan.
+Column (c) includes 30,000, 294,700 and 352,575 shares remaining available for future issuance under the Bridgewater Bancshares, Inc. 2012 Combined Incentive and Non-Statutory Stock Option Plan, the Bridgewater Bancshares, Inc. 2017 Combined Incentive and Non-Statutory Stock Option Plan and the Bridgewater Bancshares, Inc. 2019 Equity Incentive Plan, respectively.

-The information required pursuant to Item 403 of Regulation S-K can be found under the caption "Security Ownership of Certain Beneficial Owners" in the Company's definitive Proxy Statement on Form DEF 14A for our Annual Meeting of Shareholders to be held on April 27, 2021, which will be filed with the SEC within 120 days of the Company's fiscal year end, and is incorporated herein by reference.
+The information required pursuant to Item 403 of Regulation S-K can be found under the caption "Security Ownership of Certain Beneficial Owners" in the Company's definitive Proxy Statement on Form DEF 14A for our Annual Meeting of Shareholders to be held on April 26, 2022, which will be filed with the SEC within 120 days of the Company's fiscal year end, and is incorporated herein by reference.